As an Amazon Associate I earn from qualifying purchases.

 Why You Need A Poshmark Bot

-Let’s be honest, Poshmark wasn’t designed for resellers.
+Let’s be honest, Poshmark wasn’t designed for large-scale resellers.

 Its structure is set up to allow people to sell a couple of dozen items (max) from their own closet.